Welcome to your new beginnings.

-They carry a persistent sense of not belonging, not being wanted, or not being enough.
+Many of us carry a quiet fear of not being lovable, not belonging, or not being enough.

 Having been part of an incredible team on the Addiction Programme at The Priory Hospital in London, I supported patients as they began their recovery journeys and learned to understand the triggers behind their behaviours.
 I worked with people struggling with eating disorders, sex and porn addiction, alcohol and drug dependency, and love addiction.
 Alongside managing triggers, I also helped clients explore the underlying trauma and emotional pain driving their addictions — understanding not just what they were doing, but why the addiction had become a way of coping in the first place.